Table of Contents

-A standardized contract, also known as a standard form contract, is an agreement between two parties where one party sets the terms and the counterparty has little or no ability to change them.
-These “boilerplate” or “take it or leave it” documents are most common in business-to-consumer transactions and allow for the mass distribution of goods and services.
+A standardized contract, also known as a standard form contract, is an agreement where one party sets the terms and the counterparty has little or no ability to change them.
+These “boilerplate” or “take it or leave it” documents are most common in business-to-consumer transactions and enable the mass distribution of goods and services.

 Characteristics of standardized contracts